hteumeuleu/pizza/README.md

-# pizza
+# Pizza Hunt

-Something for the Playdate pizza cover.
+Something for the Playdate Pizza Cover.